raypower139/Assignment/README.md

 ## Storybook.

-![stories][stories]
+![stories]

 ## Backend.

-The API that serves the APP is just a list of popular movies from The Movie Database API from this site https://www.themoviedb.org/
+The API that serves the APP is just a list of popular movies from The Movie Database API from this site `https://www.themoviedb.org/`

-## Authentication (if relevant).
+## Authentication.

 Authentication is served by the Mock Auth that we used in the labs.
-Login details: username: a@b.com  password: test
+Login details: `username: a@b.com`  `password: test`

-[login]: ./Login.jpg
+[login]: Login.jpg
-[main]: ./MainPage.jpg
+[main]: MainPage.jpg
-[movie]: ./MoviePage.jpg
+[movie]: MoviePage.jpg
-[stories]: ./StoryBook.jpg
+[stories]: StoryBook.jpg